Lampetia

-In Greek mythology, Lampetia /ˌlæmˈpiːʃə/ (Λαμπετίη or Λαμπετία) also spelled Lampetie, was a nymph or goddess and a daughter of the sun god, Helios.
+In Greek mythology, Lampetia /ˌlæmˈpiːʃə/ (Λαμπετίη or Λαμπετία) also spelled Lampetie, was a daughter of the sun god Helios.
 She and her sister Phaethusa watched over their father's prized herds of cattle and sheep on the island of Thrinacia (Sicily).
 Lampetia wielded an orichalcum staff and herded the cattle.

 Family

 Lampetia is most commonly described as a daughter of Helios and Neaera, a minor goddess or nymph.
 In this telling, she had one younger sister: Phaethusa, but had many half-siblings through her father.

 Lampetia has alternately been named as one of the Heliades, which would have made her the daughter of Helios and Clymene, an Oceanid.
 As one of the Heliades, she would have had up to seven biological sisters: Merope, Helie, Aegle, Phoebe, Aetherie, Phaethusa, and Dioxippe.
 However, different authors have named different combinations and numbers of Heliades.
 She would have also had a brother: Phaethon.
 Lampetia and Phaethusa still attended to their father's flocks in these versions.

 In Hermippus' Trimeters, he writes that Lampetia bore five children by Asclepius, the god of medicine: Machaon, Podaleirius, Iaso, Panacea, and Aegle.